Course Descriptions of My Classes

 This course provides a broad overview of intellectual property law.
 After discussing the policies underlying the protection of intellectual property rights, we will cover trade secret, patent, copyright, and trademark law, and related doctrines such as the right of publicity.
 These topics will be examined with a focus on new technologies, but a science or technical background is not required.
 This course provides a foundation for advanced intellectual property courses and is also appropriate for students who seek only a general understanding of intellectual property law.

 This advanced trademark class will provide students with the legal and practical skills necessary to become successful trademark litigators.
 Students will learn how to litigate a trademark case, including how to develop a case strategy, write a demand letter, and draft pleadings, written discovery, and motions frequently used in trademark litigation.
-Students will also strengthen their oral communication skills through class participation and in-class exercises simulating oral arguments before a judge or meetings with partners and clients.
+Students will also strengthen their oral advocacy communication skills through class participation and in-class exercises simulating oral arguments before a judge or meetings with partners and clients.
 They will perform tasks and legal research and analysis similar to junior attorneys involved in actual trademark litigation.
 The grade will be based on the writing assignments and in-class oral exercises.
-Prerequisite: Intellectual Property Survey, Trademark Law, or Trademarks Seminar.
+Prerequisite: Intellectual Property Survey or Trademark Law.

 This course examines international protection of intellectual property.
 We will discuss international treaties, trade agreements, and dispute resolution systems relating to trademarks, patents, copyrights, and related rights.
 The course will also cover acquisition and enforcement of intellectual property rights in foreign markets.